epfahl/richter/README.md

 for the many rabbit holes, false starts, sticking points, and attention to irrelevant details.

 Also, there are probably bugs.
 I'd be shocked if there aren't.

-## Personal note

-The development of this app was an excellent exercise in the creation of a Elixir-Plug-Cowboy-Ecto web service (no Phoenix!), implementation of a simple GenServer-based function scheduler, and the exploration of some of the vagaries of Ecto database management.
-Some of these things I didn't know well when I started, and other skills had been collecting dust.
-This was a really fun project and a great learning experience.
-What more could I ask for?